tsvetinaSpasova/network-of-giving/README.md

 # Network-Of-Giving

-## Final task for the 2020 edition of VmWare's academy.
+## Final task for the 2020 edition of VMware's academy.

 * Website which allows you to donate money or become а volunteer for a charity event.